itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 1.4.14 =
+= 1.4.15 =
-Due to changes in this version, it's important to **make a backup** of the site & database, test the site, extensions & theme prior to updating.
+Fixes a cache incompatibility with some object caching implementations.
-It improves performance & disables admin override by default (disable manually under Groups > Options > Administrator Access Override).
+Due to changes in versions 1.4.14 and 1.4.15, it's important to **MAKE A BACKUP** of the site & database, test the site, extensions & theme PRIOR to updating.